iamvdo/Heeere/README.md

 Are you heeere?

-This is a small library to check whether a DOM element is above, inside or below the actual viewport.
+A small library to check whether a DOM element is above, inside or below the actual viewport.